Estimated reading time: 4 minutes

-Structure of a B.O.O Contract
+Structure of a Build–Own–Operate Contract

-- In a Build Own Operate (BOO) contract, the private sector entity assumes significant responsibilities and risks:
+In a Build Own Operate (B.O.O.) contract, the private sector entity assumes significant responsibilities and risks:

 - Financing: The private entity secures the necessary funding, often through equity, debt, and government grants.